By Kranthi Erra

 God has given us everything we need to know about Him and about how to live in a way that honors Him and others.
 As Paul writes in Philippians 4:8–9:

 Reading the Bible is not just about taking in knowledge—it’s about applying it.
 Just as eating food without digesting it would give us no strength, reading Scripture without living it out won’t bring transformation.
-The Word of God is “living and active, sharper than any two-edged sword” (Hebrews 4:12), and when we let it shape our lives, it strengthens us for every good work.
+The Word of God is “living and active” (Hebrews 4:12), and when we let it shape our lives, it strengthens us for every good work.

 Call to Action